BuckShlegeris/DataStructuresStuff/README.md

 ======

 This is software which finds the generating function of a data structure.
-For an explanation, [see here](http://math.ucr.edu/home/baez/week144.html) (Ctrl-F for "To figure out a formula").
+For a definition of "generating function", [see here](http://math.ucr.edu/home/baez/week144.html) (Ctrl-F for "To figure out a formula").
 Alternatively, read my combinatorics example below.

 I wrote it to accompany my [talk](http://www.youtube.com/watch?v=OB73WLf1k9c) at CompCon about the algebraic behaviour of data structures.
 I use this package about halfway through that talk.